MSU Billings Course Descriptions

 [formerly ECON 457 Economics of Organizations]

 3 cr.
-Prerequisite: ECNS 300 or department.
+Prerequisite: ECNS 300 or consent of department.
 Applies microeconomic, contract and agency theories to understanding the structure and scope of organizations.
 Examines incentive structures, issues in accountability, responsibility and productivity measurements, and ownership structures of business.

 ECNS 490 Undergraduate Research